isabelirk/isabelirk/README.md

 💻 I'm working at PRACTICE and Amplimed.

-🌱 I'm currently learning: JavaScript and English.
+🌱 I'm currently learning: ux writing.

 👾 In my free time I like to read, learn new things, watch series, anime and play Hearthstone.